schneems/ruby_javascript_data_viz/README.md

       <p class="flash-notice"><%= flash[:notice] %></p>
     <% end %>

 Inside of our controller we can have other types of flash messages by using the `flash` object.
-For instance you might set `flash[:error] = 'Please try again'` in the controller but you would still need to add the view logic to your layout.
+For instance, you might set `flash[:error] = 'Please try again'` in the controller but you would still need to add the view logic to your layout.
 Flash messages are nice for a lightweight application but shouldn't be relied on too much.
 Also note that this type of inline :notice can only be used with redirects for now.

 Go back to [http://localhost:3000/products/1/edit](http://localhost:3000/products/1/edit) change the price and then hit enter.
 You should end up on the Products#show page with the extra flash message of "Product was successfully updated.".